Authored by European Patent Attorney Nanna Meyland Nicolaisen

 Mapping out existing intellectual property rights

-Having a freedom-to-operate analysis prepared is a good idea, especially if you have to do with products and/or markets characterised by fierce competition.
+Having a FTO analysis prepared is a good idea, especially if you have to do with products and/or markets characterised by fierce competition.
 The freedom-to-operate analysis will determine the commercial scope and help you avoid or considerably reduce the risk of infringing any third-party patent rights.

 In addition, it may ensure that you do not spend time and money taking a course of development which is not feasible, because well-established and patent-active players are already present in the market, ready to assert their rights.